FishCenSV2/fishCenSV2/libs/yolo/README.md

 | Class 1  |   0.7    |   0.4    |
 | Class 2  |   0.3    |   0.6    |

 For each object or column we have the 4 values specifying the bounding box location and size as well as 2 numbers which correspond to the probability scores for each class.
-We decide the class of the object by picking the one with the highest number.
+We decide the class of the object by picking the one with the highest score.
 The following code does the equivalent of this

 ```cpp
 for(int col = 0; col < _max_out_dim; col++) {